openfl/openfl/README.md

 OpenFL also powers other platforms, such as [Stencyl](http://www.stencyl.com/) 3.

-In order to support SWF assets, you can use the OpenFL [SWF](http://github.com/openfl/swf) library, but many developers use image assets or libraries for spritesheet/tilesheet assets instead, as they can perform faster on mobile.
+You can use the optional OpenFL [SWF](http://github.com/openfl/swf) library to use SWF assets

 Code Editors